emzilia/quicktranslate/README.md

 Translate to or from Spanish/English in the command line using the DeepL API.

 ### to install
-The recommended installation method is via ```pipx```, which greatly improves the UX of installing and managing python CLI apps; it can be found in the repos of most major distributions.
+The recommended installation method is via [pipx](https://github.com/pypa/pipx), which greatly improves the UX of installing and managing python CLI apps; it can be found in the repos of most major distributions.
 After it's been installed, you can install quicktranslate by executing this command within your terminal:
 ```pipx install git+https://github.com/emzilia/quicktranslate.git```

 ### to use